 Performers and Special Programs for Children and Teens

-A performer is defined as anyone who is asked to provide or wants to provide a program at a DPL branch geared for children 0 through 17 years of age.
+A performer is defined as anyone who provides a program geared for children, 18 and under, and their families at a DPL location.
 (For adult programming complete the Adult Presenter Proposal form).
 A performer may be paid or may donate their services.